 Contemporary accounts from soldiers in the European battlefields tell us much about the mindset of battle -- being caught in the hail of bullets or the thunder of artillery; the sights, smells, and sounds of destruction wrapping around you like a blanket; having to raise your gun, point it at another human being, and quickly fire before he had the time to harm you; watching men you knew and many you didn't fall in action, beyond your reach and beyond your power to rescue; and of course the fear of being shot and dying (or perhaps being shot and not dying) which was never far from any man in those conditions.
 Scenes from William Fee's powerful diary paint an honest and arresting picture of battle conditions:

-On that day in Olzheim, only a few days and a few kilometers from where Fee witnessed the above incident, Proctor became that lone unknown soldier.
+On that day in Olzheim, only a few days and a few kilometers from where Fee witnessed the above incident, Proctor's fate became the same as that of the lone unknown soldier.

 Somewhere near Olzheim, Proctor was wounded in the upper left arm while "on the march."
 As the surviving records do not say, it is possible he was wounded during the initial advance on the city, or perhaps during Sgt.
 Allison's heroic efforts to take out the enemy artillery.
 The various medical records and reports created during the next 2 months disagreed as to when and how his wound was sustained.
 The first report which has survived (dated March 20) listed the time as 0155 hours (1:55 a.m.) on February 9; later, in a stateside hospital, it was listed as 1530 hours (3:30 p.m.) on February 8 (the exact time his Company was pinned down by sniper and artillery fire).
 Proctor would later tell his wife that he had taken the point of the march (that is, he was in the lead), and that he was hit as he came up over a ridge.